Exploring an IFC model#

 Properties are other data associated with the object.
 Every project will have different Properties depending on what information they want to store.
 Each Property has a name and a value, and are grouped into Property Sets.
 Each Property Set also has a name.

-You can find Properties in the IFC Property Sets subpanel.
+You can find Properties in the Object Property Sets subpanel.

 Some very common Properties are standardised by international BIM standards.